 Our work in public spaces has continuously evolved over time in response to current art making practice, and we often develop projects around specific themes or goals that advance community needs or civic issues that otherwise would not be addressed.
 The aPA explores new directions in public art to give broader perspectives to the public environment and greater opportunities for artists.
 Explore the tabs on this page to learn more about our recent commissioning programs and projects.

 Below is a list of some of the recent public artworks that the Association for Public Art (aPA) has commissioned or acquired.
-To see a more expansive list of aPA projects, see the “aPA Initiated Artworks” filter of our Interactive Map.
+See a more expansive list of aPA projects here.

-Winter Fountains for the Parkway (December 2017 – March 2018), Jennifer Steinkamp (Commissioned by the Parkway Council with the Association for Public Art)
+Winter Fountains for the Parkway (December 2017 – March 2018), Jennifer Steinkamp (Presented by the Parkway Council and commissioned by the Association for Public Art)

 Cai Guo-Qiang: Fireflies (September 14 – October 8, 2017), Cai Guo-Qiang (Commissioned by the Association for Public Art with Guest Curator Lance Fung of Fung Collaboratives)